huzaifa525/Roll-for-Hacking/README.md

 •
 # **Scope of work:**

-# In this project, Admin can view the candidate, filter the candidate as per the requirement, they have authority to update requirement statistics, and also, they can view feedback.
-So we will require a team of AI engineers to conduct this project every time.
-We also have database , so database engineers are also get jobs to maintain databases of the project.
+# In this project, User can view various Game Details, filter the Games as per the requirement, they can even view job opportunities as well as C-19 Updates.
+We've embed data from a lot of places so that the website remains updated and user can rely on it